Diana-Is/RTP_transmitter_for_H.264_video/README.md

 - RFC 6184 – RTP Payload Format for H.264 Video:https://tools.ietf.org/html/rfc6184.
 - RFC 4566 – SDP: Session Description Protocol: https://tools.ietf.org/html/rfc4566.
 - ITU-T H.264: https://www.itu.int/rec/T-REC-H.264-201704-I/en.

+Stream transmitted by the application can be received and played, for example, by VLC media player.

 Application was created as a course work for the MSc course "Operation Systems", RTU MIREA.